hpcleuven/VscDocumentation/source/leuven/genius_quick_start.rst

           --ntasks-per-node=8 --time=08:00:00 --x11 --pty bash -l

 Users are allowed to request a maximum of 8 cores for walltimes up to 16 hours.
+Note that the nodes in this partition do not contain GPUs.
+The ``ìnteractive`` partition on wICE is therefore better suited if you need GPU acceleration for e.g. data visualization.

 .. note::